qdraw/starsky/starsky/readme.md

 ```

 6. Create a account in the Starsky application.
 Those credentials are only required by the web application
-> Security issue: Please be aware that this endpoint is always open to everyone
+> Security issue: After creating the first account this endpoint is closed, do not set the env variable `app__isAccountRegisterOpen` to `true`

 ```
 http://localhost:64556/account/register